omegahack0/image-sorting/README.md

 1. Put the chosen script into the root folder where your images reside
 2. Download the exiftool by Phil Harvey - http://www.sno.phy.queensu.ca/~phil/exiftool/
 3. Put the efixtool file in the same directory as the script
+4. When the date of capture is not available in the image's metadata, the file is moved to a 'no date' folder:
+	On line 28 in the script, specify the path where these images will be moved to.
+For example:
+	$noDatePath = "c:\*Insert path here*\failed-sorting\no-dates"
-4. On line 26 in the script, in the first part of the string, specify which path you want the pictures saved to:
+5. On line 53 in the script, in the first part of the string, specify which path you want the pictures saved to:
 		$targetpath = "C:\*insert file path here*" + "\" + $stryear + "\" + $datetaken
-5. If an error occurs, the image will be moved into an error folder.
-Specify the path to this folder on line 46
+6. If an error occurs, the image will be moved into an error folder.
+Specify the path to this folder on line 71
 		$FailedPicturePath = "C:\*Path to failed images*"

 ## Work in progress